midani-47/High-Performance-Computing/DOCUMENTATION.md

 - **Fault Tolerance**: If a worker fails, its assigned transactions won't be processed.
 A checkpoint/restart mechanism could be added.
 - **Model Updating**: The model is loaded once at startup.
 A mechanism for hot-swapping models could be implemented.
 - **Performance Monitoring**: Adding detailed performance metrics and monitoring would help identify bottlenecks.
-- **Security Enhancements**: While basic authentication is implemented, additional security measures like TLS for API communication would improve security.